daniel-medina/quizar/README.md

   the user has full access to the software, without any restriction.

 * Student :
-  the user has only access to the quizz page and import/export page.
+  the user has only access to the quiz page and import/export page.

 ## Can the students falsifies their results ?